step-/find-n-run/usr/share/doc/findnrun/LUBUNTU.md

-Find-n-run version 1.10.6 successfully runs on Lubuntu.
+_Note: These instructions concern running find-n-run on Debian/Ubuntu/Mint systems.
+If you are running a Puppy Linux OS, you need not be concerned._

-Supporting Ubuntu-based distros (L/K/Ubuntu, Mint, etc.) is not a goal of mine, as I am focused on Fatdog64 Linux and do not use Ubuntu.
-However, since in my limited testing the script runs fine on Lubuntu, I will try to keep compatibility in all future releases.
+While supporting Debian/Ubuntu/Mint distributions isn't a goal of mine, in my limited testing with Lubuntu I found that find-n-run 1.10.6 runs just fine there.
+Why not, I will try to keep, and possibly improve, compatibility in future releases, without promising full support --because I am focused on Fatdog64 Linux and do not use Ubuntu.

 Here is a picture of find-n-run 1.10.6 running on Lubuntu with the WinAte theme.